 Despite what modern infomercials and websites bombard us with, the body we have today is the same body our grandparents and GREAT grandparents had.
-We have made supposed advancements in almost every area of our lives, yet when you see pictures from the 30s, 40s, 50’s, when you see pictures of the young men and women who fought in WW2, what you see are people who were FITTER!
+We have made supposed advancements in almost every area of our lives, yet when you see pictures from the 30s, 40s, and 50s, and when you see pictures of the young men and women who fought in WW2, what you see are people who were FITTER!

 Classic for a reason